 '''

-void XkbFreeGeomKeyAliases ( geom, first, count, free\all) XkbGeometryPtr geom; / geometry in which key aliases should be freed / int first; / first key alias to be freed / first int first; / first have first int first; / first have first
+void XkbFreeGeomKeyAliases ( geom, first, count, free\all) XkbGeometryPtr geom; / geometry in which key aliases should be freed / int first; / first key alias to be freed / first int first; / first has a liase to be freed / first Bool free\all; / first first first has a liase first first first has a liase first first first first first has a liase first firs

 '''

-If free\all is True, all aliases in the top level of the specified geometry geom are freed regardless of the value of first or count.
+If free_all is True, all aliases in the top level of the specified geometry geom are freed regardless of the value of first or count.
 Otherwise, count aliases in geom are freed beginning with the one specified by first.